piranha/twinspark-js/www/index.md

 <p>
   Declarative enhancement for HTML: simple, composable, lean.
 TwinSpark transfers lots of the common logic from JS into a few declarative HTML attributes.
-This leads to a good interactive sites with little JS and more manageable code.
+This leads to good interactive sites with little JS and more manageable code.
 </p>

 <p class="toast toast-primary text-center">
-  TwinSpark a battle-tested technology used for years on websites with 100k+ daily active users.
+  TwinSpark is a battle-tested technology used for years on websites with 100k+ daily active users.
 </p>